Childhood Cancer Awareness: What To Know

 Mental health support options for pediatric cancer diagnosis and childhood cancer survivors

-According to the World Health Organization, in high-income countries where intensive treatments like radiation therapy and stem cell transplants are generally reachable, as well as follow-up care, more than 80% of children with cancer are cured.
+According to the World Health Organization, in high-income countries where intensive treatments like radiation therapy and stem cell transplants are generally reachable, as well as follow-up care, more than 80% of children and adolescents with cancer are cured.
 However, in lower-income countries, less than 30% receive the cancer care they require to be cured after developing cancer.

 Childhood cancer can be challenging for the patient, the patient's family members, and the child's care team.
 Awareness of childhood cancer's devastating effects can be painful for families and doctors.
 It is common for families to go to therapy together or individually to receive psychosocial support.
 Some doctors may also seek counseling to cope with their experiences.